metno/emep-ctm/README.md

 You can download the source code and input data by following the instructions on the [OpenSource rv4.33 (201906)][rel433] release page.

-Information on use of the model can be found in the [EMEP/MSC-W model User Guide][guide]
+Information on use of the model can be found in the [EMEP MSC-W model User Guide][guide]

 #### Previous releases (YYYYMM - date of release)